AM Technical Profile: WTOF

 Tucker passed away in mid-December 2017; the stations he ran

-including this one continue to be operated by his widow, Levaughn
+including this one were operated by his widow, Levaughn

 Tucker.